Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Some other articles of note in the June issue:

 • CE feature: “Nursing Management of Patients with Ehlers–Danlos Syndrome.”
 An often debilitating condition, Ehlers–Danlos Syndrome (EDS) refers to a group of hereditary connective tissue disorders that has historically been misunderstood and underdiagnosed due to a lack of familiarity with its signs and symptoms.
 As awareness and recognition of the syndrome improve, nurses are increasingly likely to care for patients with EDS.
-This article […]
+This article gives an […]

 Surveys Aside, One Crucial Precondition for Real Patient Satisfaction